 Skip to content

-Basic structure of Python script in SeaTable
+Basic structure of a Python script

 Authentication

-A Python script must authenticate.
-Within SeaTable's integrated Python editor, authentication can be done using these three lines of code at the beginning of the script:
+Within SeaTable's integrated Python editor, authentication can be done using these two lines of code at the beginning of the script thanks to the context object:

 base = Base(context.api_token, context.server_url)